ryansobol/frozen/README.md

 ##### `collection.change(index, attributes)`

-Returns a new collection by merging the given attributes into the collection's entity at the given index.
+Returns a new collection by merging the given attributes into the collection's entity at the given index positioned by insertion order.
 Because a collection's entities are immutable, the original collection is unchanged.

 ```coffee
 collection = new Frozen.Collection({ name: 'Elsa' })